ExcelliumSA/CloudNativeApplications-Study/README.md

 > **Warning**: 🚨 Do not edit the file **[poc-accessrules.yaml](poc/poc-accessrules.yaml)** with VSCode because the formatter break the YAML structure!

+💻 A Visual Studio Code [workspace file](prj.code-workspace) is provided.

 💬 [Minikube](https://minikube.sigs.k8s.io/docs/) and [Istio](https://istio.io/) were installed using their documentation.

 📑 Once the VM is ready (Minikube and Istio are installed), the following script can be used: